zix99/rare/docs/usage/examples.md

 # Examples

+!!! note
     Please feel free to contribute your own examples on github

 ## Simple Text